GreenmaskIO/greenmask-docs/docs/commands.md

 !!! note

-    A validation warning with `severity=error` is fatal and dump operation cannot be performed until this warning is not solved
+    A validation warning with a severity level of **"error"** is considered critical and must be addressed before the dump operation can proceed.
+Failure to resolve such warnings will prevent the dump operation from being executed.

-An example of validation diff in vertical format (`--format=vertical`):
+Example of Validation Diff in Vertical Format (`--format=vertical`):

 ![img.png](assets/validate_vertical_diff.png)

-It is printed pretty in table format.
-The red column background means that the column is affected.
-The green value is the original value before transformation the red is the value after transformation.
-The result might be either in `horizontal` or `vertical` format
+The validation diff is presented in a neatly formatted table.
+In this table:

+* Columns that are affected by the transformation are highlighted with a red background.
+* The original values before the transformation are displayed in green.
+* The values after the transformation are shown in red.

+The result can be displayed in either **horizontal** or **vertical** format, making it easy to visualize and understand the differences between the original and transformed data.

-An example of validation diff in horizontal format (`--format=horizontal`):
+Example of Validation Diff in Horizontal Format (`--format=horizontal`):

 ![img.png](assets/validate_horizontal_diff.png)

-In horizontal format the first line is original the second is transformed.
-Colors behavior remains the same as in **vertical**.
+In horizontal format, the validation diff is **displayed with two lines for each entry**: the **first** line represents the **original data**, and the **second** line represents the **transformed data**.
+The color highlighting behavior remains consistent with the vertical format, where affected columns are highlighted in red, and original and transformed values are displayed in green and red, respectively.
+This format allows for a side-by-side comparison of the original and transformed data, making it easy to spot differences.

 ## dump

-Perform dump and validate and apply the transformation, put dumped data into defined storage
+The "dump" command performs the following steps:

+1. **Dumps the data** from the source database.
+2. **Validates** the data for potential issues.
+3. **Applies** the defined **transformations**.
+4. **Stores** the transformed data in **the specified storage** location.

 ``` text title="list of the all supported parameters"
 Usage: